mleaf233/FinalMix/README.md

 <details>
   <summary>Cryptid — <a href="https://github.com/SpectralPack/Cryptid">GitHub</a></summary>
-  - For the lovely patches used to make all blinds boss blinds!
+  - For the lovely patches used to make all blinds boss blinds
 </details>

 <details>
-  <summary>JoyousSpring</summary>
+  <summary>JoyousSpring - <a href="https://github.com/nh6574/JoyousSpring">Github</a></summary>
   - For the code used to add Jokers to the Mod Page!
 </details>